Ramziddin Sayidov

-Ramziddin Sayidov (born 14 April 1982) is an Uzbekistani judoka.
+Ramziddin Beshimovich Sayidov (born 14 April 1982) is an Uzbekistani judoka.

 Participating at the 2004 Olympics, Sayidov was stopped in the round of 32 by Siarhei Shundzikau of Belarus.

 Sayidov won a bronze medal in the middleweight (90 kg) category of the 2006 Asian Games, having defeated Hossein Ghomi of Iran for the bronze medal.

 At the 2012 Summer Olympics, Sayidov finished in 5th place, after losing to Tuvshinbayar Naidan in the quarter-finals and Dimitri Peters in the bronze medal match.